villano-lab/nrCascadeSim/paper/paper.md

 Figure \ref{LindvSor_fig} shows overlaid histograms of different combinations of analysis on the same data file.

 ![An overlaid histogram showing an example use case in which points are generated and then multiple yield models and resolutions are applied.
 In this example, the x-axis represents the ionization energy "yielded" by the cascade; this is effectively a way of noting what the detector reads out as opposed to what the pure kinetic energy of the cascade is.
-The Lindhard yield [@lindhard] is output by \texttt{nrCascadeSim} as \texttt{Ei}; the Sorenson yield [@sorensen] is applied to the values from \texttt{delE}.Resolutions are applied by adding random values generated from a Gaussian distribution of fixed width to the energy yield.
+The Lindhard yield [@lindhard] is output by \texttt{nrCascadeSim} as \texttt{Ei}; the Sorenson yield [@sorensen] is applied to the values from \texttt{delE}.
+Resolutions are applied by adding random values generated from a Gaussian distribution of fixed width to the energy yield.
 The "Small Res (1/5)" histograms have Gaussians with 1/5 of the width of their counterparts.
 The y-axis represents the normalized frequency of energy yields.\label{LindvSor_fig}](SorVsLin_fig.pdf)

 # Acknowledgements